neondatabase/website/content/docs/guides/branch-restore.md

 ### Time Travel Assist

-Use Time Travel Assist to make sure you've targetted the correct restore point before you restore your branch.
+Use Time Travel Assist to make sure you've targeted the correct restore point before you restore your branch.

 See [Time Travel Assist](/docs/guides/time-travel-assist) to learn more.